apostrophecms/apostrophe-documentation/tutorials/howtos/deploying-apostrophe-in-the-cloud-with-heroku.md

 **If your images don't "stick" between restarts,** you probably skipped the Amazon S3 steps.

-**If you get no CSS and JavaScript**, you probably configured the `APOS_MINIFY` and `APOS_BUNDLE` variables but never built the bundle or never committed it to git before pushing to heroku.
+**If you get no CSS and JavaScript**, you probably configured the `APOS_MINIFY` and `APOS_BUNDLE` variables but never created the `Procfile` or the release tasks script.
+Also check the heroku logs for errors from the release tasks script.

 ### Fonts, other assets, and CORS errors in the browser console